 Evidence of effectiveness

-Results from a randomized control trial (RCT) evaluation conducted in 1995-1996 academic year (published in 2001) supported the effectiveness of the RIPP program for secondary school students.
-The evaluation included 626 students in grade 6 (Black = 96% as per school records) across 3 public schools in an urban setting in the southeast.
+Results from a randomized controlled trial evaluation conducted in 1995-1996 academic year (published in 2001) supported the effectiveness of the RIPP program for secondary school students.
+The evaluation included 626 students in grade 6 (96% Black/African American as per school records) across three public schools in an urban setting in the southeast.
 This evaluation found that students receiving the RIPP program self-reported significantly fewer cases of disciplinary violations and in-school suspensions than the control group (controlling for pretest).

 Results from a quasi-experimental (QE) evaluation published in 2002 supported the effectiveness of the RIPP program.
-The evaluation included 161 grade 6 students (White = 24%, Latinx = 61%) in one school in rural Southeastern US.
-The study found that students who received the program self-reported significantly lower instances of problem behavior – physical aggression and drug use – as compared to the control group at post intervention (accounting for pretest).
+The evaluation included 161 grade 6 students (61% Latinx, 24% white) in one school in rural Southeastern U.S. The study found that students who received the program self-reported significantly lower instances of problem behavior – physical aggression and drug use – as compared to the control group at post intervention (accounting for pretest).

-A quasi-experimental (QE) evaluation conducted in 1998-1999 and 1999-2000 academic years (published in 2003) supported the effectiveness of the Responding in Peaceful and Positive Ways (RIPP) program for middle school students.
-The evaluation covered 1,340 students in grades 6-7 (Black = 11%, White = 65%, Hispanic = 22%; 66% eligible for FRPL; 29% were children of migrant workers; 32% students were from households where English was not the primary language).
-The study found that students who received the program self-reported significant reduction in problem behavior and a sustained positive impact on their life satisfaction on follow-up (reported 4 and 9 months after intervention) as compared to students in the control group (controlling for pretest).
+A QE evaluation conducted in 1998-1999 and 1999-2000 academic years (published in 2003) supported the effectiveness of the RIPP program for middle school students.
+The evaluation covered 1,340 students in grades 6 and 7 (65% white, 22% Hispanic, 11% Black; 66% eligible for free or reduced-price lunch (FRPL); 29% were children of migrant workers; 32% students were from households where English was not the primary language).
+The study found that students who received the program self-reported significant reduction in problem behavior and a sustained positive impact on their life satisfaction on follow-up (reported four and nine months after intervention) as compared to students in the control group (controlling for pretest).

 -